 The generation of the heterozygous diploid double mutants required passaging the mating progeny every 24 hrs in selective media.
 Passages included selection of heterozygous diploid double mutants, induction of the Cre/Lox system with doxycycline, counter-selection of the relic pDonor with 5-FOA, and recovery from 5-FOA counter-selection to increase sporulation efficiency (Appendix Fig S3).

-Generation of MATa haploid double mutants with fused barcodes
+Sporulation optimization for en masse BFG-GI

 We used cultures recovered from 5-FOA counter selection to inoculate liquid PRE5 pre-sporulation media for 2 hrs at 30°C to induce exponential growth, then spun down the cells and transferred them to SPO2 sporulation media (Codon et al, 1995) supplemented with histidine, leucine, methionine and uracil to mask BFG-GI strain auxotrophies at concentrations used in the SGA sporulation protocol (Tong & Boone, 2005).
 We incubated sporulation cultures at 21°C for 12 days.
 This resulted in ~18% sporulation efficiency, as evaluated by counting CFU’s in non-selective and selective media and tetrad visualization.
 Shorter incubation periods reduced the sporulation efficiency (~4% at 5 days, ~13% at 7 days).

+Selection of MATa haploid double mutants with fused barcodes

 Finally, we selected the MATa haploid progeny from sporulation cultures, followed by haploid double mutant selection.
 Aliquots were stored in glycerol at -80 degrees for future use.
+We used the STE2 and STE3 promoters currently used for SGA to select for haploid cells which have been reported to perform better than earlier alternatives (e.g. MFA/MFalpha promoters) (Tong & Boone, 2007).
+We used these constructs to first select the MATa progeny from sporulation cultures and then the haploid double mutants.
+Using STE2/STE3 promoters, optimizing mating and sporulation, and using an intermediate MATa selection step between sporulation and haploid double mutant selection together likely reduced the number of mitotic crossover survivors and jackpot mutation effects in our pools.

 Exposure of pooled cultures to drugs